 Season of Creation

 The Season of Creation, September 1st through October 4th, is celebrated by Christians around the world as a time for renewing, repairing and restoring our relationship to God, one another, and all of creation.
 The Episcopal Church joins this international effort for prayer and action for climate justice and an end to environmental racism and ecological destruction.
-This year’s theme is A home for all?
-Renewing the Oikos of God.
+The 2023 theme is Let Justice and Peace Flow.
 In celebrating the Season, we are invited to consider anew our ecological, economic, and political ways of living.

-The Season of Creation may be a great opportunity to hold an outdoor worship service, compliant with any diocesan or local recommendations for social distancing or COVID safety.
-If you share about your plans for the Season of Creation on social media, please use the hashtags #Episcopal #SeasonofCreation.
+The Season of Creation may be a great opportunity to hold an outdoor worship service or ministry event.
+If you share about your Season of Creation activities on social media, please use the hashtags #Episcopal #SeasonofCreation.

 Feast of St. Francis

 The Feast of St. Francis is celebrated on October 4.
 St. Francis is the patron saint of animals and the environment and worship inspired by this Feast typically include pet blessings, prayers for environmental protection and conservation, and a call to a lifestyle based in simplicity and service of others.

 Lord, make me an instrument of your peace,

 where there is hatred, let me sow love;

 where there is darkness, light; and

 O, God, grant that I may not so much seek to be consoled as to console;